fenago/rabbitmq-jupyterlab/Lab_9_learning.md

 The LDAP plugin provides additional configurations such as SSL support for the LDAP communication; you can refer to the plugin documentation.
-The authentication backend can be used with other types of SASL authentication such as EXTERNAL, as we will see later in this chapter.
+The authentication backend can be used with other types of SASL authentication such as EXTERNAL, as we will see later in this lab.